vara11/mbd-bidw/README.md

 **Install Java**

-  - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html
+  - Download Java JDK v8 from: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html (in our case: Java SE 8u171/8u172)
   - Install and follow the instructions

 **Install MySQL**

-  - Download the right version of MySQL and MySQL Workbench for your OS
+  - Download the right version of MySQL and MySQL Workbench for your OS (in our case: MySQL Community Server 8.0.11 and MySQL Workbench 6.3.10)
     - MySQL: http://dev.mysql.com/downloads/mysql/
     - MySQL Workbench: http://dev.mysql.com/downloads/workbench/
   - Install all the programs and follow the instructions: